 By the end of March 1758, Ferdinand had conducted a winter offensive in western Germany and driven the French army across the Rhine.
+On March 25, he was promoted to general of infantry.
 On June 23, he fought Clermont's French army at the Battle of Krefeld, several marches on the French side of the Rhine.
 His army divided into three columns launched a coordinated attack against Clermont's position.
 Ferdinand won the day, the French loosing about 4,000 men.
 After their defeat, the French had to abandon plans to send reinforcements to Austria.
 In the following months, Ferdinand was unable to maintain his advanced position and had to fall back to the Lippe.
 His success induced the British Parliament to send a reinforcement of 8,000 British troops which joined him in August.
-In November, Frederick promoted Ferdinand field marshal.
+On December 8, Frederick promoted Ferdinand to field marshal.

 In March 1759, Ferdinand launched a spring offensive in western Germany but was defeated at the Battle of Bergen (near Frankfort-on-Main) on April 13.
 However, he won the Battle of Minden on August 1, forcing the French army to abandon most of the territories that it had conquered during the year.
 After his victory at Minden, King George II gave him the Order of the Garter, and the thanks of the British Parliament were voted on the same occasion to the "Victor of Minden".